tz70s/blog/content/drafts/hacking-oss-compiler.md

 * **tests**: unit and integration tests.

 You can also dive into the makefile for common utilities for faster development (i.e. ghcid).

+# The Core Data Structure

+To understand a compiler, getting familiar the core data structure is often a good idea.
+The core data structure of compiler is an abstract syntax tree, which represented syntactic structure of a program deriving from context-free grammar.
+In the frontend of compilers, we will mostly manipulates AST for semantic analysis, including to scope analysis, type inference and checking and code generation.